taxmansol/Crypto/README.md

 @grok
 Bitcoin, the first successful cryptocurrency, solved the double spending issue using blockchain technology, which addresses the Byzantine General Problem of reaching consensus in a potentially misleading environment.
 The blockchain is a public, digital ledger that eliminates the need for third-party intermediaries like banks.
 Unlike fiat currency, which is backed by the government, Bitcoin is decentralized and not controlled by any single entity.

+The blockchain trilemma, also known as the scalability trilemma, refers to the challenge of achieving all three of the following properties in a blockchain network:

+Scalability: The ability to process a large number of transactions per second.
+Security: The ability to resist attacks and maintain the integrity of the network.
+Decentralization: The distribution of power and decision-making across a large number of participants.

+It is generally believed that it is difficult, if not impossible, to achieve all three of these properties simultaneously.
+If a blockchain network is highly scalable and decentralized, it may be less secure.
+Conversely, if a blockchain network is highly secure and decentralized, it may be less scalable.

 BTC vs SOL

 Solana is designed to scale better than Bitcoin due to several key architectural differences: